swiss-ai-center/a-guide-to-mlops/README.md

 ## Update dependencies

-In case the dependencies need to be updated, create a new virtual environment, install the base dependencies and generate the versioned package list.
+In case the dependencies need to be updated, create a new virtual environment, install the base dependencies from `requirements.txt`, install PyTorch from the CPU-only PyTorch index, and regenerate the full lock file `requirements-freeze.txt`.

 ### With standard Python tools